 Exhibit Number Description Page or Method of Filing 10.4.1 Third Amended and Restated Change of Control Agreement between the Company and Steven J. Hilton Incorporated by reference to Exhibit 10.5 of Form 8-K dated January 19, 2010.
 10.5 Third Amended and Restated Employment Agreement between the Company and Larry W. Seay Incorporated by reference to Exhibit 10.2 of Form 8-K dated January 19, 2010.
 10.5.1 Third Amended and Restated Change of Control Agreement between the Company and Larry W. Seay Incorporated by reference to Exhibit 10.6 of Form 8-K dated January 19, 2010.
 10.6 Amended and Restated Employment Agreement between the Company and Steven Davis Incorporated by reference to Exhibit 10.4 of Form 8-K dated January 19, 2010.
 10.6.1 Amended and Restated Change of Control Agreement between the Company and Steven Davis Incorporated by reference to Exhibit 10.8 of Form 8-K dated January 19, 2010.
 10.7 Amended and Restated Employment Agreement between the Company and C. Timothy White Incorporated by reference to Exhibit 10.3 of Form 8-K dated January 19, 2010.
 10.7.1 Amended and Restated Change of Control Agreement between the Company and C. Timothy White Incorporated by reference to Exhibit 10.7 of Form 8-K dated January 19, 2010.
 21 List of Subsidiaries Filed herewith.
 23.1 Consent of Deloitte & Touche LLP Filed herewith.
 24 Powers of Attorney See Signature Page.
-31.1 Rule $13a-14(a)/15d-14(a)$ Certification of Steven J. Hilton, Chief Executive Officer Filed herewith.
+31.1 Rule 13a-14(a)/15d-14(a) Certification of Steven J. Hilton, Chief Executive Officer Filed herewith.
 31.2 Rule 13a-14(a)/15d-14(a) Certification of Larry W. Seay, Chief Financial Officer Filed herewith.
 32.1 Section 1350 Certification of Chief Executive Officer and Chief Financial Officer Filed herewith.
-101 The following financial statements from Meritage Homes Corporation Annual Rep 2012, formatted in XBRL (Extensible Business Reporting Language); (i) Consolidatements of Cash Flows, (iv) Consolidated Statements of Stockholders' Equity at (1). ated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) Consolidated

-- \ Indicates a management contract or compensation plan. - (1) In accordance with Rule 406T of Regulation S-T, the XBRL related to information in Exhibit 101 to this Annual Report on Form 10-K shall not be deemed to be "filed" for purposes of Section 18 of Exchange Act, or otherwise subject to the liability of that section, and shall not be part of any registration or other document filed under the Securities Act or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.
+- 101 The following financial statements from Meritage Homes Corporation Annual Report on Form 10-K for the year ended December 31, 2011, filed on February 24, 2012, formatted in XBRL (Extensible Business Reporting Language); (i) Consolidated Balance Sheets, (ii) Consolidated Statements of Operations, (iii) Consolidated Statements of Cash Flows, (iv) Consolidated Statements of Stockholders' Equity and (v) the Notes to Consolidated Financial Statements, tagged as blocks of text (1). - \ Indicates a management contract or compensation plan. - (1) In accordance with Rule 406T of Regulation S-T, the XBRL related to information in Exhibit 101 to this Annual Report on Form 10-K shall not be deemed to be "filed" for purposes of Section 18 of Exchange Act,or otherwise subject to the liability of that section, and shall not be part of any registration or other document filed under the Securities Act or the Exchange Act, except as shall be expressly set forth by specific reference in such filing.